-WHAT IS THE N.A.
-PROGRAM?
+WHAT IS THE NARCOTICS ANONYMOUS PROGRAM?

-N.A. is a non-profit fellowship or society of men and women for whom drugs had become a major problem.
-We are recovered addicts who meet regularly to help each other stay clean.
+N.A. is a non-profit Fellowship or society of men and women for whom drugs had become a major problem.
+We are recovering addicts who meet regularly to help each other stay clean.
 This is a program of complete abstinence from all drugs.
-There is only "one" requirement for membership, the honest desire to stop using.
-There are no musts in N.A., but we suggest that you keep an open mind and give yourself a break.
-Our program is a set of principles, written so simply that we can follow them in our daily lives.
-The most important thing about them is that "They Work."
+There is only ONE requirement for membership, the desire to stop using.
+We suggest that you keep an open mind and give yourself a break.
+Our program is a set of principles written so simply that we can follow them in our daily lives.
+The most important thing about them is that THEY WORK.

 There are no strings attached to N.A.
-We are not affiliated with any other organizations, we have no leaders, no initiation fees or dues, no pledges to sign, no promises to make to anyone.
-We are not connected with any political, religious, or law enforcement groups, and are under no surveillance at any time.
-Anyone may join us regardless of age, race, color, creed, religion or lack of religion.
+We are not affiliated with any other organizations, we have no initiation fees or dues, no pledges to sign, no promises to make to anyone.
+We are not connected with any political, religious or law enforcement groups, and are under no surveillance at any time.
+Anyone may join us, regardless of age, race, sexual identity, creed, religion or lack of religion.